igorsdub/DFI/README.md

 ### Short Description ###
-DFI is a python package that calculates protein dynamics from the ["Ozkan Group"][OzkanLab] at Arizona State University.
+DFI is a python package that calculates protein dynamics from the [Ozkan Group][OzkanLab] at Arizona State University.

-[OzkanLab]: <ozkanlab.physics.asu.edu> "Ozkan Lab Website"
+[OzkanLab]: <http://ozkanlab.physics.asu.edu> "Ozkan Lab Website"

 ### Longer Description ###
 The Dynamic Flexiblity index (DFI) is a measure of each residue's contribution to